Parks, leisure and the arts Bailey Bridge

 Bailey Bridge has been removed due to safety concerns.
 The bridge was on the River Mersey, near Chorlton Water Park.

 A contractor will design and install a new bridge.
-Surveyors will examine the bridge supports and see if they need any repairs.
-Once the design is complete, we'll submit a planning application for the new bridge.
-We'll then apply for permits from the Environment Agency to carry out work over the river.
-We'll build the new bridge when we get planning permission and Environment Agency Permits.
-We'll then transport the new bridge and install it on-site.
+Surveyors have examined the bridge supports and identified some repairs, which are being designed.
+Once the design is complete, we will submit a planning application for the new bridge, and apply for permits from the Environment Agency to carry out work over the river.
+This is expected in August 2025.
+It is forecast to take two months for the applications to be determined.
+Once planning permission and Environment Agency Permits are received, the new bridge will be constructed off-site, then transported to the site to be installed.

 We're reviewing the diversion route to ensure it's easy to use, easy to find and more accessible.
 We're working with key stakeholders to ensure the best possible diversion.
 We want it to feel good for everyone – whether you're walking or wheeling.
 If you have suggestions, please contact us.